|

 We need to think in global terms because the effects of one nation's actions are felt far beyond its borders.
 Respect for fundamental human rights should not remain an ideal to be achieved but a requisite foundation for every human society.

-If we accept that others have an equal right to peace and happiness as ourselves
+we should also be aware of our responsibilities.
+If we accept that others have an equal right to peace and happiness as ourselves do we not have a responsibility to help those in need? |

 All human beings, whatever their cultural or historical background, suffer when they are intimidated, imprisoned or tortured.
 We must insist on a global consensus not only on the need to respect human rights world wide but more importantly on the definition of these rights.